 Creating a winter sanctuary starts with piling on the pillows and soft, cuddly blankets.
 Followed by laying rugs over bare floors and table linens over tables big and small to create comforting surroundings.

 All of which provides the perfect opportunity to use an infused linen spray.
 Select essential oils derived from evergreen trees like spruce, fir, or pine for a refreshing aroma.
 Or blend together oils similar to winter spice tea, such as clove, orange, cinnamon, and tangerine.
 Lightly spritz linens to freshen up stale winter spaces.

 Or fill your diffuser with warming essential oils like cinnamon and orange.
 And if you’re trying to keep the electricity bill under control, find more than two dozens ways to diffuse essential oils without an electronic diffuser in my book Aromatherapy: A Practical Guide for Home and Family along with my favorite blends.

 A relaxing aromatherapy bath has got to be THE perfect de-stressor after maneuvering the icy sidewalks and snowy roads.
 Not to mention, winter can really wreak havoc on your skin.

 Pour a warm bath, add a scoop of Epsom salts, a few drops of essential oils, and a spoonful of honey into the water.
 Dip your fingertips into the warm bath and swish the ingredients to disperse.
 Step in and soak up the warmth while hydrating your skin.

 Bring the Outdoors In

-Take winter walk feel the cool air on your face and listen to the birdsong as you collect items from nature.
-Fill a small bowl with berries, seed pods, and pinecones.
-Add few drops of essential oils to freshen up stale winter spaces.
-Clove, pine, and lemon are my favorite oils to freshen a space.
+Take a winter walk feeling the cool air on your face and listening to the birdsong as you collect items from nature.
+Upon returning home, fill a small bowl with your winter treasures such as berries, seed pods, and pinecones.

 Printable Reference Guide of Essential Oils for Winter